mzelinka/mzelinka.github.io/_pages/cv.md

 - Member, American Meteorological Society, 2003 – Present
 - Member, American Geophysical Union, 2005 – Present
 - Proposal reviewer for DOE, European Research Council, NASA, and NSF
+- Editor for:
+   - _Proceedings of the National Academy of Sciences_
 - Reviewer for:
    - _Atmosphere_
    - _Atmosphere-Ocean_